 Where are they held?

 They are held at Russells Hall Hospital in the Clinical Education Centre in South Block.
-The sessions last about two hours and tea, coffee and biscuits will be provided.
+The sessions last about two hours.
 There is also an opportunity to ask questions as a group or on an individual basis.
 Staff can attend as well for awareness and information of services available if they are looking after cancer patients.

 Online Support and resources for health and wellbeing